 MSDH provides maternity services statewide to women through county health departments, targeting pregnant women with incomes at or below 185 percent of the Federal Poverty Level.

 The goal of this program is to reduce low birth weight, infant and maternity mortality and morbidity.
-Approximately 30 percent of the women who give birth in Mississippi receive their prenatal care in county health departments.

 Why Prenatal Care Is Important